SeriousOldMan/Simulator-Controller/Docs/Session Database.md

 You can use the buttons below the list to upload, download, rename or delete lap telemetry data, but in most cases you will use the ["Solo Center"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Solo-Center), the ["Team Center"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Center),the ["Setup Workbench"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Setup-Workbench) or the [Driving Coach](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Driving-Coach) itself to record the telemetry data and store it in the database.
 Once you have selected telemetry data in the list above, you can decide whether you want to share it potentially with the community (if you have given consent to share telemetry data - see the information about community data at the end of this chapter) and/or whether you want to synchronize the lap telemetry with any of the [connected Team Servers](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database#database-configuration) (see below).
 Additionally, you can use the copy button to copy the name of the telemetry data to the clipbaord.
 This is useful, if you want to register the given lap as reference lap for the Driving Coach in the [settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database#settings) in the "Session Database".

+When sharing lap telemetries with the community, but also for yourself, use the *Notes* field to mention everything worth to know about the game version, weather conditions, setups and so on.

 ##### Naming conventions

 Although technically not strictly necessary, it would be benificial that everybody who contributes to the lap telemetry collection will follow the same naming conventions.
 Therefore, I dare to propose a naming scheme here: